dreamotion/blog/README.md

-## Dreamotion Blog Pages
+## Dreamotion Blog

-Use 'gh-pages' branch for updating blog posts.
+Project pages for Dreamotion Blog on GitHub Pages